ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

     )
     sketch.plot()

-you will also able to get the sketch with a newly created sketch objects with user-defined labels.
+It is also able to get the sketch with a newly created sketch objects with user-defined labels.

 .. code:: python